cdlhub/documentation/Outputtools.md

 # Output data tools

-The following components which convert the binary output of each calculation step to csv format are provided;
+The following components convert the binary output of each calculation component to csv format;
 * **[cdftocsv](#cdftocsv)** is a utility to convert binary format CDFs to a csv. getmodel standard output can be streamed directly into cdftocsv, or a binary file of the same format can be input.
 * **[gultocsv](#gultocsv)** is a utility to convert binary format GULs to a csv. gulcalc standard output can be streamed directly into gultocsv, or a binary file of the same format can be input.
 * **[fmtocsv](#fmtocsv)** is a utility to convert binary format losses to a csv. fmcalc standard output can be streamed directly into fmtocsv, or a binary file of the same format can be input.